 I am a Taipei-born artist and researcher.
 In my practice I use and misuse digital tools, working with data as a material that I sculpt and transform into visualizations, resin sculptures, domestic installations, and printed material.
 In doing so, I am thinking about this deliberate and creative misapplication of tools as a queering of the technology, making visible the norms of engagement that continuously construct our identity.
 As a Taiwanese artist, I also connect these manipulations of technology to the condition of being politically contested and marginalized.

-Read my interview with RhizomeKillScreen and Ki of Qui Parlie.
+Read my interview with Rhizome and KillScreen.

 I can be reached at yurosalie_at_gmail_dot_com.

-Instagram / Vimeo / Sketchfab
+Instagram / Sketchfab